By Jerry Del Priore

 The Lady Vikings dropped 20 points to the Lady Patriots’ 18 to lock up the tilt and title going away.

-Sophomore forward/guard Earlette Scott earned the game’s MVP honor, posting 10 points, 6 rebounds and 3 assists while junior forward Selena Philoxy dropped 10 points and grabbed 8 rebounds.
-Sophomore point guard Keyanna Glover and junior guard Tsahai Corbie scored 7 points apiece, and sophomore point guard Destiny Philoxy dished out 7 assists.
+Sophomore forward/guard Earlette Scott earned the game’s MVP honor, posting 10 points, six rebounds and three assists while junior forward Selena Philoxy dropped 10 points and grabbed eight rebounds.
+Sophomore point guard Keyanna Glover and junior guard Tsahai Corbie scored seven points apiece, and sophomore point guard Destiny Philoxy dished out seven assists.

 Asked if her MVP honor had sunk in yet, Scott replied, “No. It still feels like a dream.”